-I am a married father of two adorable children residing in Easton, Pennsylvania married to Jane, my soulmate, my rock and the love of my life.
+I am a father of two adorable children residing in Easton, Pennsylvania married to Jane, my soulmate, my rock and the love of my life.
 This blog will center mostly on the intertwined topics of liberty, politics, and economics.
 A little bit about me:

 For the first 25 years of my life, I was politically apathetic but this all changed when I worked in Shanghai, China, from 2005-2009 and saw firsthand government’s restriction on human liberty.
 In 2007, I began to realize that the wars and foreign policy of the United States government were prime sources of death, destruction, and instability in the world.
 I learned how the Federal Reserve helps enable the endless wars, endless debt, and reckless spending of the US government.
 Then I discovered the Austrian school of economics and read works by Murray Rothbard, Ludwig von Mises, Henry Hazlitt, Frédéric Bastiat, and many others.
 Below are three short (and free!) reads that ended my apathy.

 At the end of 2008, I was angered by the TARP Banker Bailout decided to return to my hometown to run for US Congress in March 2009.
 In 2009-2010, I managed and led a grassroots campaign in PA-15 under no political party against the incumbent Charles Dent (R) and John Callahan (D).
 I ended up with 15,248 votes which was 7.5% of the vote total.
 The vote totals and nearly $60,000 raised were both among tops in the nation for independents and third parties that year.
 My campaign had well over 250 unpaid volunteers who helped me, which included completing the arduous ballot access work that the Republocrats use to limit voter choice.
 Days before the election, I earned the endorsement of the Express-Times newspaper, based on the results of a televised debate.